 Without a global shift toward less meat and dairy consumption, the report concludes, “It is unlikely global temperature rises can be kept below 2 degrees Celsius.”

 Your Choices Make a Difference

-A shift toward a largely or entirely plant-based diet can begin with each individual.
+A shift toward a plant-based diet can begin with each individual.
 To help you weigh your options, here are some guidelines: An omnivorous diet creates roughly 6,500 pounds of CO2 equivalent a year; a vegetarian diet comes in at a bit over 5,000 pounds; and a vegan diet is slightly lower at 4,500 pounds.

 Like the global total emissions, you may find reports that offer different numbers.
 Some show that you can cut your carbon footprint in half by eating a vegetarian diet, for example.
 Don’t get hung up on the specific numbers.
 No matter who is doing the calculations, it’s omnivore, vegetarian, then vegan, from highest to lowest environmental impact.

 Another consideration that is not necessarily represented in the statistics is the ecological impact of factory farmed meat, dairy, and vegetables versus the same products raised using permaculture and regenerative agricultural methods.
 The latter systems take a holistic approach, incorporating animals and plant production into the local ecosystem, helping all of nature to thrive.